andrewheiss/datavizs22.classes.andrewheiss.com/content/assignment/01-mini-project.markdown

 -   By default, `read_csv()` treats cells that are empty or “NA” as missing values.
 This rat dataset uses “N/A” to mark missing values, so we need to add that as a possible marker of missingness (hence `na = c("", "NA", "N/A")`)
 -   To make life easier, I’ve renamed some of the key variables you might work with.
 You can rename others if you want.
 -   I’ve also created a few date-related variables (`sighting_year`, `sighting_month`, `sighting_day`, and `sighting_weekday`).
 You don’t have to use them, but they’re there if you need them.
 The functions that create these, like `year()` and `wday()` are part of the **lubridate** library.
 -   The date/time variables are formatted like `04/03/2017 12:00:00 AM`, which R is not able to automatically parse as a date when reading the CSV file.
-You can use the `mdy_hms()` function in the **lubridate** library to parse dates that are structured as “month-day-year-hour-minute.”
+You can use the `mdy_hms()` function in the **lubridate** library to parse dates that are structured as “month-day-year-hour-minute”.
 There are also a bunch of other iterations of this function, like `ymd()`, `dmy()`, etc., for other date formats.
 -   There’s one row with an unspecified borough, so I filter that out.

 ``` r